Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Results

 \subsection{Decision-Curve Analysis}

 We summarize the radiation-safety trade using decision-curve style utilities $U(\lambda,\mu)$ that penalize each radiograph with cost $\lambda$ and each missed XR abnormality among US-only cases with penalty $\mu$.
-Figure~\ref{fig:dc} shows the net-benefit envelopes for $\mu{=}0$ and $\mu{=}0.5$, where for each cost level $\lambda$ we select the best rule and $(\delta_\alpha,\delta_{\mathrm{cov}})$ on our grid.
-When radiation is costly (higher $\lambda$), conservative policies dominate; as $\lambda$ falls, permissive OR policies outperform by increasing US-only throughput.
-The acquire-all and acquire-none baselines are included implicitly in the envelope.
+Figure~\ref{fig:dc} shows decision-curve envelopes for miss penalty $\mu{=}0.0$: for each radiation cost $\lambda$, we select the best $(\delta_\alpha,\delta_{\mathrm{cov}})$ on our grid \emph{within each rule family}.
+When radiation is costly (higher $\lambda$), more permissive policies that skip XR more often (higher US-only) tend to yield higher utility; as $\lambda$ falls (XR becomes cheaper), more conservative operating points that defer to XR more frequently become preferable.
+(Larger $\mu$ values shift the optimum toward more conservative operating points; not shown here.)